nisasaf/doc.saf/README.md

 3. Type <b>php artisan migrate</b> to make a migration.
 4. Then, type <b>php artisan db:seed</b>.
 5. Done.
 Now you can run your cloned project by type <b>php artisan serve</b> in terminal.

+<h2>Set upstream branch in Github</h2>
+*Make sure you've forked the project to your GitHub account and clone it to your local repo.

+1. Open your cloned local project that you've forked.
+2. Right click wherever and choose GitBash here.
+3. Type <b>git remote -v</b> to see the current configured remote repository of your fork.
+4. -c

 <b>FINISH</b>